ysndr/MSc-Thesis/chapter/related-work.md

 #### Language Servers for Domain Specific Languages

 Bünder and Kuchen [@multi-editor-support] highlight the importance of the LSP in the area of Domain Specific Languages (DSL).
-Compared to general purpose languages, DSLs often focus both technical and non-technical users.
+Compared to general purpose languages, DSLs often targets both technical and non-technical users.
 While DSL creation workbenches like Xtext [@eclipse-xtext], Spoofax [@spoofax] or MPS[@jetpbrains-mps] allow for the implementation and provision of Eclipse or IntelliJ based DSLs, tooling for these languages is usually tied to the underlying platform.
 Requiring a specific development platform does not satisfy every user of the language.
+Developers have their editor of choice, that they don't easily give up on.
-Developers may prefer using different editors, while non-technical users could easily be overwhelmed by a highly technical tool such as Eclipse and likewise prefer a lighter editor or integration into their business application.
+Non-technical users could easily be overwhelmed by a complex software like Eclipse.
+For those non-technical users, a light editor would be more adapted, or even one that is directly integrated into their business application.
-The authors of [@multi-editor-support] present how Xtext can be employed to forge DSLs that are relying on the LSP to provide multi-editor support.
+The authors of [@multi-editor-support] present how Xtext can generate an LSP server for a custom DSL, providing multi-editor support.
-Using a generated LSP server allows the integration of DSL language tooling into LSP capable editors.
 The authors especially mention the Monaco Editor [@monaco-editor], a reusable HTML component for code editing using web technologies.
 It is used in products like VSCode [@vscode], Theia [@theia] and other web accessible code editors.
+The Monaco Editor supports the LSP as a client (that is, on the editor side).
-Since the Monaco Editor can be configured as an LSP client integrating LSP supported DSLs into web based business applications is now easier than ever before.
+Such LSP-capable web editors make integrating DSLs directly into web applications easier than ever before.

 ### Honorable mentions